globuzzz2000/ddPrimer/README.md

 conda activate ddprimer-dev

 # Install external tools via conda
-conda install -c bioconda -c conda-forge blast lastz
+conda install -c bioconda -c conda-forge blast lastz bcftools samtools

 # Install the package in development mode with ALL dependencies
 # This will automatically install all Python dependencies defined in pyproject.toml